dward2/BME547/Assignments/final_image_processor.md

    choices presented should represent the
     most recent options on the server.
 In other words, the options for choices must dynamically update, rather than be "locked in" based on what was available when the client was started.
+The options should update automatically without the user needing to click a button or take any other action other than making a new selection.
   + In order to complete these tasks, the client GUI will need to make RESTful API requests to the server to get lists of available room numbers, available data for the selected room, and the data/images